“The Brave Ones”: Improving pedagogy inside schools

 - Work with the teaching staff on the knowledge and skills needed to create a school language and to familiarize them with the pedagogy and path selected by the school.

-In the first year, IDE works with the school to map areas of strength, growth, and improvement and to identify individual and overall work habits, the various relationships in the school, and the existing knowledge.
+In the first year, DI works with the school to map areas of strength, growth, and improvement and to identify individual and overall work habits, the various relationships in the school, and the existing knowledge.
 This enables a matching between the school staff and the pedagogy, which is chosen to suit the spirit of the school either from existing models, such as PBL, or using a new, tailor-made model based on a number of innovative pedagogical designs.
 The process of implementation begins in places that are identified as strong in order to create a successful experience.

 In the second year, implementation of the new model is expanded and leading people identified to serve as future mentors.
 Already in the second year, we expect to see outcomes from the new learning processes.

 In the third year, DI supports and strengthens the leading people, enabling them to work independently after the end of the program.

 The common characteristic of the schools is that they enter this program independently without a supporting body such as the municipality or another educational network.
 The condition for acceptance into the program is the principal’s willingness to take part and be committed to the process.

 The project has been operating since August 2015 with already 30 participating schools across Israel from the Arab sector in East Jerusalem, the secular sector, and the religious sector.

 For activities in the Arab sector, all materials were translated into Arabic to make the project accessible.

 This program continues to grow and expand.

 Address: 149 Derech Namir, Tel Aviv 62507, Israel